ingeniala/heybluekata/Characteristics/ac-sca-01.md

 ## Description

-Start with little use rate (Friends and Family) and scalate the solution as usage rate increase.
+Start with little use rate (Friends and Family) and scale the solution as usage rate increase.

 ## Detailed definition